en de

 Creatine is a molecule that occurs naturally in cells.
 It plays a crucial role in producing cellular energy and growing muscles.
 Creatine is also found in meat, seafood, and milk.

-Creatine supplementation is well researched as a resistance training muscle booster.
+Creatine supplementation is well-researched as a resistance training muscle booster.
 Several studies back the benefits of creatine as a strength and muscle gainer supplement.
+For instance, one study found that creatine supplements can improve exercise performance and boost weight training strength gains by around 10%.

 This may be difficult to achieve with mass gainers.
-So you may want to consider taking creatine as a separate supplement initially.
+So, you may want to consider taking creatine as a separate supplement initially.

 #2 Protein